-- (I) Please refer to Attachment 1 for the 2024 business report. - (II) Please refer to Attachment 2 for the report on the Audit Committee's review of the Company's 2024 business and accounting reports. - (III) Report on the endorsement and guarantee of the Company and its subsidiaries for 2024. - (I) In accordance with the Company's endorsement and guarantee measures, the Company and its subsidiaries shall submit the endorsement and guarantee conditions during each business year and related matters to the next annual shareholders' meeting for review. - (II) Please refer to Attachment 3 for details of the Company's and its subsidiaries' 2024 endorsement and guarantee. - (IV) Report on the Company's domestic secured corporate bonds for review.
-Proposed by the Board of Directors

-- (I) The Company was approved by the Board at the meeting held on May 27, 2024 to issue secured corporate bonds no more than NT\$1 billion to repay loans from financial institutions or raise working capital. - (II) In 2024, the Company issued domestic secured corporate bonds in NTD, with a total amount of NT\$500 million.
+- Present the 2024 business report for review.
+Proposed by the Board of Directors Explanation: Please refer to Attachment 1 (page 12) of the meeting handbook for the Company's 2024 business report. - II.
+Present the 2024 business and accounting reports which have been audited by the Audit Committee for review.
+Proposed by the Board of Directors Explanation: Please refer to Attachment 2, page 13 of the meeting handbook, for the Audit Committee's report. - III.
+The endorsement and guarantee of the Company and its subsidiaries for the year ended December 31, 2024 are hereby presented for your review.
+Proposed by the Board of Directors - Explanation: (I) In accordance with the Company's endorsement and guarantee measures, the Company and its subsidiaries shall submit the endorsement and guarantee conditions during each business year and related matters to the next annual shareholders' meeting for review. - (II) Please refer to Attachment 3 on page 14 of this Handbook for details of the Company's and its subsidiaries' 2024 endorsement and guarantee. - IV.
+Report on the Company's domestic secured corporate bonds for review.
+Proposed by the Board of Directors - Explanation: (I) The Company was approved by the Board at the meeting held on May 27, 2024 to issue secured corporate bonds no more than NT\$1 billion to repay loans from financial institutions or raise working capital. - (II) In 2024, the Company issued domestic secured corporate bonds in NTD, with a total amount of NT\$500 million.
 The amount and terms of each issue are as follows:

-Bond period Date of issue: (year/month/day) Amount issued (NTD) Term (year) Annual interest rate (fixed) (%) Date of maturity: (year/month/day) Guaranteeing bank 1st of 2024 113/08/01 NT\$500 million 5 years 2.2% 118/08/01 Taiwan Business Bank, Ltd. Interest payment method Simple interest calculated and interest paid once a year Princ ipal repayment method A single repayment of principal at maturity
+Bond period Date of issue: (year/month/day) Amount issued (NTD) Term (year) Annual interest rate (fixed) (%) Date of maturity: (year/month/day) Guaranteeing bank 1st of 2024 113/08/01 NT\$500 million 5 years 2.2% 118/08/01 Taiwan Business Bank, Ltd. Interest payment method Simpl pple interest calculated and interest paid once a year Princ ipal repayment method A single repaymen t of principal at matu urity

-- (V) Report on the status of private placement of securities approved by the 2024 annual general meeting for review.
-(Proposed by the Board of Directors). - (I) The company resolved at the shareholders' general meeting on May 27, 2024, to authorize the Board of Directors to issue ordinary shares or domestic convertible bonds through a private placement, with the total issuance not exceeding 75,000 thousand shares (including the number of ordinary shares obtainable from the conversion of domestic convertible bonds based on the conversion price on the pricing date).
-Depending on market conditions and the company's actual capital and operational needs, the Board is authorized to execute the private placement in one to three tranches, using a single method or a combination thereof, at appropriate times within one year from the date of the shareholders' meeting resolution. - (II) The case is due on May 26, 2025.
-Will not to processed.
+- V. Report on the status of private placement of securities approved by the 2024 annual general meeting for review.
+(Proposed by the Board of Directors). - Explanation: (I) The company resolved at the shareholders' general meeting on May 27, 2024, to authorize the Board of Directors to issue ordinary shares or domestic convertible bonds through a private placement, with the total issuance not exceeding 75,000 thousand shares (including the number of ordinary shares obtainable from the conversion of domestic convertible bonds based on the conversion price on the pricing date).
+Depending on market conditions and the company's actual capital and operational needs, the Board is authorized to execute the private placement in one to three tranches, using a single method or a combination thereof, at appropriate times within one year from the date of the shareholders' meeting resolution. - (II) The case is due on May 26, 2025, and the actual progress will be reported in the general shareholders' meeting on May 28, 2025.